david-boles/ofr-testing_bundle/README.md

   "type": "resourceType"
 }
 ```
 The `type` key is required to have one of the following `resourceType`s.
-Each corresponds to a definition on this page:
+Each corresponds to a definition on this page and each type has it's own additional requirements:

 type | description
 --- | ---